 In 1981 upon the retirement of President Forrester, Dr. Joseph D. Talmadge, who had served as Dean of the College since its establishment and who had provided dynamic leadership for the development of the College's academic program, was appointed President of the College.

-In more than two decades of service to the citizens of southeast Alabama, the hallmarks of Enterprise State Junior College have been a superior academic program and steady growth and development.
-With the publication of this catalog, the College reaffirms its commitment to continuing this tradition.
+In over twenty-five years of service to the citizens of southeast Alabama, the hallmarks of Enterprise State Junior College have been a superior academic program and steady growth and development.

 THE PHYSICAL PLANT